-This patient was tested for the genes listed above using one or more of the following methodologies: target capture and short-read sequencing, long-range PCR followed by short-read sequencing, targeted genotyping, and/or copy number analysis.
+This patient was tested for a panel of diseases using a combination of sequencing, targeted genotyping and copy number analysis.
 Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for one or more of the disorders tested.
 Please see Table 1 for a list of genes and diseases tested with the patient's personalized residual risk.
 If personalized residual risk is not provided, please see the complete residual risk table at go.sema4.com/residualrisk.
-Only known pathogenic or likely pathogenic variants are reported.
-This carrier screening test does not report likely benign variants and variants of uncertain significance (VUS).
-If reporting of likely benign variants and VUS are desired in this patient, please contact the laboratory at 800-298-6470, option 2 to request an amended report.
+Only variants determined to be pathogenic or likely pathogenic are reported in this carrier screening test.

-Anastasia Larmore, Ph.D., Associate Laboratory Director
+Anastasia Larmore, Ph.D., Associate Laboratory Director Laboratory Medical Consultant: George A. Diaz, M.D., Ph.D